The measurement problem and scientific realism: The problem of the measurement process in the face of scientific realism

-In the following lines, we shall argue that the measurement problem is associated with the lack of empirical adequacy that prevails in the framework of QM, on the one hand, and in the framework of NSQM, on the other.
-Whilst we shall concentrate a little bit more on demonstrating the lack of empirical adequacy within the latter, it is important to address this task within the former (which seems to be trivial) as we have to frame the well-known measurement process associated with QM in terms of our definition of empirical adequacy.
+In the following lines, we shall argue that the measurement problem is associated with the lack of instrumental empirical adequacy that prevails in UQM, SQM, FRQM and NSQM.
+Whilst we shall concentrate a little bit more on demonstrating the lack of the instrumental form of empirical adequacy within FRQM and NSQM, it is important to address this task within UQM (which seems to be trivial) as we have to frame the well-known measurement process associated with QM in terms of our definition of instrumental empirical adequacy.